 Please click here to read our Sixth Form Prospectus.

 In addition to studying A levels you have the opportunity to undertake various enrichment opportunities.
 These include voluntary work within the school and local community, leadership programmes and workshops, attendance at university lectures, running subject specific societies/ charity committee, online learning to gain university standard modules and work placements (this includes work experience abroad; for example, medical placements in India).

 Becoming an independent learner is key to academic success in the Sixth Form.
 The expectation is that you will research and read additional material in order to enhance your learning in lessons.
 We will support you by providing guidance through study skills sessions as well as allocate you designated quiet study time.

 Application procedures for new applicants - Entry September 2021

 Applications to join the Sixth Form at Southend High School for Boys are welcomed, from girls and boys, during the Autumn Term 2020.
-The online Application Form will be made available at the end of September 2020.
+The online Application Form can be access by clicking here.
 Please note applications close on Monday 7th December 2020.
 We will require from you information on your likely progress and your predicted grades.
 If you are predicted an appropriate level of achievement at GCSE, and there is space in the subjects you wish to study, we will normally offer you a place.
 Please note that once your application is submitted, we will send you a form, to be completed by your school, requesting confirmation of your predicted grades.

 SHSB Year 11 Entry